 Yes.
 After denying payment on a Treatment Plan, your insurer will usually send you for an Insurer Examination, which usually confirms the denial.
 You should speak to your family doctor, show him or her the Insurer Examination and ask for him/her to respond.

 Your Insurer will likely continue to deny payment.
 You have the right to apply for a hearing through the Licencing Appeal Tribunal (LAT).
 If you need assistance with fill out the application to the LAT, call me at 416-383-0550.

 After a car accident, I have been receiving accident benefits from my own insurer.
 Can I also sue the person who caused the accident?

 Yes, if you are not at fault (or only partially at fault) for the accident.
 You can claim damages not covered by your accident benefits claim such as income loss and general damages (pain and suffering).
-However, there is a inflation-indexed deductible for pain and suffering, which in 2017 was $37,000 for claims up to $124,000.
+However, there is a inflation-indexed deductible for pain and suffering, which in 2018 was just under $38,000 for claims up to $126,000 and change.
 Also, your injuries must be recognized by doctors as being serious and permanent.
 If you would like to discuss this further, call me at 416-383-0550.

 What if I am found to be partly at fault for the accident?

 Your claim will be reduced by the proportion you are found to be fault.
 For instance, if you are found to 25% responsible for the accident, your claim will be reduced by one-quarter.